 |Every 1 to 3 years||Rabies (as required by law)||None|

-Your puppies first year will be filled with love, friendship and bit of work.
+Your puppies first year at her new home will be filled with love, friendship and bit of work.
 From potty training to vaccination shots, there are lots of decisions to make for the new member of the family.
 A Westie’s love is worth it though and then some.
 We hope you get some value from this post and hope that it will help you decide what’s best for your new puppy.
 Remember always consult with your vet before deciding on treatment.
 Veterinarians have the training and years of experience to provide the best and most applicable advice.